Essential exercise games & toys for fine motor milestones

 What is fine motor skills?

-You use fine motor skills to make small movements that are actually so obvious that you usually don't think about them.
+Fine motor skills are part of it motor skills where you use small movements that are actually so obvious that you usually don't think about them.

 However, fine motor skills are complex.

-It's not just about your hands, but fine-tuned brain and muscle effort, all built on top of the gross motor skills that allow you to make larger movements.
+It's not just about your hands, it's about finely tuned brain and muscle effort, all built on top of the gross motor skills that allow you to make bigger movements.

-Fine motor skills are not specific learning skills such as reading or math (more learning tips here), but have a direct influence on how well children can learn and especially how well they can show what they know.
+Fine motor skills are not specific learning skills like reading or math, but directly affect how well children can learn and especially how well they can show what they know.

 For example, children need fine motor skills to be able to circle an answer to a test or write an essay or answer.